Lucas-Zambori/udacityproject_github/README.md

 Files used are bikeshare.py , and ignored files are chicago.csv, new_york_city.csv, washington.csv
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 Inspired by Udacity's introduction to version control course.
+Bikeshare inspired by Udacity Programming for Data Science with Python with assistance from Udacity AI assistant.